Information for African Students

 - Students from Francophone countries should submit their grades reports from every year of secondary school, and evidence of high school completion such as the Bac along with their final exam results.

 - Please bear in mind that documents from Africa can often take a while to reach our office, so plan your application accordingly.
-Applicants may send scanned documents for intial evaluation, but must send original certified copies to finalize any admission decision.
+Applicants may send scanned documents for initial evaluation, but must send original certified copies to finalize any admission decision.

 Applicants from Nigeria: You must send us a copy of the front and back of your WAEC Scratch Card.
 Our office will verify your results online directly from the Internet.